dataarts/dat.gui/API.md

 <a name="GUI+destroy"></a>

 ### gui.destroy()
-Removes the GUI from the document and unbinds all event listeners.
+Removes the root GUI from the document and unbinds all event listeners.
+For subfolders, use `gui.removeFolder(folder)` instead.

 **Kind**: instance method of [<code>GUI</code>](#GUI)
 <a name="GUI+addFolder"></a>